 There is no doubt that the pairing of wine and food is considered by some to be snobbish, arrogant and elitist.
-There can be no doubt however, that the correct choice of wine can substantially enhance the enjoyment of a meal.
-For example, a wine that you know well and often drink by its self may be completely transformed when served with a particular dish – sometimes positively and other times not.
-Proof therefore, that food is very much capable of altering the taste, and therefore your perception of a wine.
+On the other hand there can be no doubt that the correct choice of wine can substantially enhance your enjoyment of a meal.
+For example, a wine that you know well and often drink by its self may be completely transformed when served with a particular dish – sometimes in a positive way and other times perhaps not.
+This type of experience serves to illustrate that food is very much capable of altering the taste, and therefore your perception of a wine.

 Without overcomplicating matters it is still worth trying to recognise why certain combinations work better than others.
 For example, our palates are actually only capable of tasting five elements, but this is more or less reduced to only three that determine our preferences when it comes to wine – sweetness, acidity and astringency… It is these basic elements in a wine that can either be balanced, exaggerated or perhaps even distorted completely when put together with food.